adegans/no-bot-registration/readme.txt

 = Features =
 * Protect registration forms
 * Protect the WooCommerce checkout form if you let people register from there
-* Protect the Classic Commerce checkout form like you do with WooCommerce
 * Protect your blog comment form
 * Prevents comment spam, trackback spam and other nuisances with ease
 * Set up multiple security questions to further confuse bots